gjn/mf-chsdi/chsdi/public/doc/source/api/faq/index.rst

 The GeoAdmin API has been tested in the following modern browsers: Firefox 3+, Internet Explorer 7+, Chrome 5+, Safari 4+.

 The GeoAdmin API doesn't support mobile devices.
+The GeoAdmin Light API does !

 Where can I find more documentation about the API ?
 ---------------------------------------------------